roman-milk/roman-milk.github.io/mom-submission.md

  "So what does Joey have in store for Eleanor?"
 I asked.

  "After he fucks her, he is going make her put pantyhose on and make her pee in them before returning to the party," Breanna said.
-Report_Story #5